librenms/librenms/doc/Extensions/Applications.md

 ```

 # XMRig

 XMRig is a Monero (XMR) crypto-currency miner.
-This application collects stats such as
+This application collects stats
-hashrate, job times and threading.
+such as hashrate, job times, shares and threading.

 See <https://xmrig.com/> for more about XMRig.

 ## SNMP Extend